-PEI’s research enterprise includes several major research centers including the Carbon Mitigation Initiative, PEI’s Energy Group, the Cooperative Institute for Climate Science, and the Center for Biocomplexity.
+PEI’s research enterprise includes several major research centers including the Carbon Mitigation Initiative, PEI’s Energy Systems Analysis Group, the Cooperative Institute for Climate Science, and the Center for Biocomplexity.

-Through the Grand Challenges Program – an integrated research and teaching program implemented in cooperation with the School of Engineering and Applied Sciences and the Woodrow Wilson School – PEI faculty and students are investigating central themes of sustainability including issues in energy and climate, sustainable development in Africa and global health and infectious disease.
+Through the Grand Challenges Program – an integrated research and teaching program - faculty and students investigate the central themes of sustainability by tackling some of the world's most pressing environmental issues in the areas of climate and energy, sustainable development, and global health and infectious disease.

 Research and Campus Sustainability